nativewind/nativewind/apps/website/docs/guides/babel-transform-only.md

-import StartCoding from "../\_start-coding-components.md" import Dependencies from "../\_dependencies.mdx" import Tailwind from "../\_tailwind.mdx"
+import StartCoding from "../\_start-coding.md" import Dependencies from "../\_dependencies.mdx" import Tailwind from "../\_tailwind.mdx"

 # Babel (transform only)

-Some frameworks provide an optimised pipeline for their CSS files.
-Babel to transform your components
+Some frameworks (eg Next.js) provide an optimised pipeline for their CSS output and/or have first-class Tailwind support.
+In this case, you can use to framework to compile the styles and have Babel simply transform your components.

 ## Setup